himanshu1199/Best_network_provider_Dec_2021/README.md

   - Dataset which I used is from https://indiaai.gov.in/ , All India Crowdsourced Mobile Data Speed Measurement for December 2021 https://data.gov.in/resource/all-india-crowdsourced-mobile-data-speed-measurement-december-2021.

-  - Initialling Dataset was in csv format
+  - Initially Dataset was in csv format

 - ### Data Cleaning and Modification